a1v0/advent-of-code-2023/README.md

 ### `INPUT_PATH`

-This is probably just my inexperience in C#, but I can't seem to find a simple way to access the solution's base folder at runtime.

-This means that my `AOCUtils.GetRawInput` method can't work with a relative path to the input file. xUnit is looking for a folder called `advent-of-code-2023/AdventOfCode2023.Tests/bin/Debug/net7.0/AdventOfCode2023/inputs/`.
-Instead of jamming the path full of `../../../`, I thought I would set an environment variable of `INPUT_PATH`.
-This stores the full path to the `inputs` folder.
+I wanted to set the path to the input files as an environment variable in an `appsettings.json` file but simply couldn't get it to work.
+I decided there's not too much harm in hard-coding the path inside the `GetRawInput` method.

 ### `RUN_MODE`